KelvinHere/hello-django/README.md

 - PostgreSQL
 - install `pip3 install psycopg2-binary`
-- this is so django can use Postgre DB rather than the built in db.sqlite3 file used locally
+- this is so django can use Postgres DB rather than the built in db.sqlite3 file used locally

 - Gunicorn
 - Web Server the app will run on